 This case report seeks to determine whether TAA is a viable option for patients who have had their PN improved with HF SCS therapy.

 Methods: We performed TAA on three patients with PN whose symptoms were previously improved with HF SCS therapy.
-Radiographic and functional outcome data was collected on these patients for 8-19 months postoperatively.
+Radiographic and functional outcome data were collected on these patients for 8-19 months postoperatively.

 Results: